Skagit County Master Gardener Foundation

 Ask a Master Gardener Booths

-Stop by and see us at Skagit County Farmers Markets for assistance with plants, trees, landscaping, and pests.
-We also have booths at public events such as the County Fair.
+Visit us at Skagit County Farmers Markets for assistance with plants, trees, landscaping, and pests.
 Check the events page for a complete list of dates and times!

-Before choosing vegetables for your garden, you want to make sure that your plant is appropriate for the Pacific Northwest.
+Before choosing vegetables for your garden, you want to make sure what you plant will do well in the Pacific Northwest.
 Our short summers make certain crops unrealistic for most gardeners.
 It is essential for the crop that you plant to have an opportunity to mature before the cool nights of fall arrive.
 Most seed packets provide a lot of important information.
 Some seed catalogues include gardening guides.

 Days to Harvest/Maturity